mcosovic/JuliaGrid.jl/docs/src/manual/measurementModel.md

 ---

-##### Loading and Saving Labels
+##### Managing Labels in HDF5 Imports
 When saving the measurements to an HDF5 file, the label type (strings or integers) will match the type chosen during system setup.
-Likewise, when loading data from an HDF5 file, the label type will be preserved as saved, regardless of what is set by the [`@config`](@ref @config) macro.
+Similarly, when loading data from an HDF5 file, the label type is preserved exactly as it was saved, regardless of any settings provided by the [`@config`](@ref @config) macro or macros related to measurement devices.

 ---